BC Catholic Education Center Named for Roches

 $20 million gift from long-time benefactors barbara and patrick roche

 CHESTNUT HILL, Mass (3-15-10)—Boston College’s Center for Catholic Education, one of the nation’s preeminent think tanks on Catholic education, will be named the Barbara and Patrick Roche Center for Catholic Education, thanks to a $20 million gift from the longtime Boston College benefactors.

 Patrick Roche, a 1951 graduate of Boston College and co-founder of Massachusetts-based Roche Bros. supermarkets, and his wife, Barbara, made the donation in support of Catholic education, which they said has had a profound effect on their lives.

-"Our mother died when my brothers and I were young kids, ages six to 12, and our faith and Catholic education helped with our upbringing," said Roche.
-"Catholic education was a great gift in my life.
-When Barbara and I saw the number of Catholic schools that were closing, we wanted to do something, and BC gave us an opportunity to do so through this center."
+“Our mother died when my brothers and I were young kids, ages 6-12, and our faith and Catholic education helped with our upbringing,” said Roche.
+“Catholic education was a great gift in my life.
+When Barbara and I saw the number of Catholic schools that were closing, we wanted to help, and BC gave us an opportunity to do so.”

 As superintendent of schools in the Archdiocese of Washington, Weitzel-O’Neill was responsible for 29,000 students in 96 early learning, elementary and secondary schools.
 During her eight-year tenure, she was credited with strengthening the schools’ academic programs, introducing a standards-based curriculum and enhancing professional development standards.
 In addition, she was instrumental in efforts to secure the DC Opportunity Scholarship Program, a federal initiative that enabled thousands of low-income children to attend parochial schools.